Zorbatron/ZBGT/README.md

 - Ported from GT++ but it collects dimensions specific gas now!
 - Is a Gas Collector that passively generates air.

+Single Item Input Bus
+- Functionally identical to a ULV input bus, but it has a max stack size of 1.

 ## Planned:

 Multi Creative Reservoir Hatch